TSB, Citi and Wells Fargo reveal details about BIAN progress

 The tech executive said there is still a lot to do, with BIAN an "evolving model", adding that maintaining data across geographies is a focus the bank is keen to progress.

-Panchal also explained that TSB is eager to collaborate on the next concrete activities, including mapping the model to technology, apps, and an end-to-end view so that it can be applied to areas such as resilience.
+Panchal also explained that TSB is eager to collaborate on the next concrete steps, including mapping the model to technology, apps, and an end-to-end view so that it can be applied to areas such as resilience.

 At the event, Tracy Strong, head of deposits, cards and tax, wealth technology at Citi Bank, said that as a large organisation, the transition to BIAN has been difficult.